javageek2018/SparkGroupProject/README.md

 ## Statement of Collaboration

 **Luigi:** Created Exploratory Data Analysis visualizations, helped create data preprocessing pipeline.
 Helped conduct model tuning for the first and second model.
 Responsible for writing Introduction, Figures, and helped writing Methods of the final report.

+**Alex:** Submitted the Abstract on behalf of the group, coordinated team meetings, performed the fitting analysis and conclusion.